-Give Sight Global is dedicated to providing high-quality vision care to underserved communities around the world.
-Give Sight Global partners with professionals to provide treatment for curable blindness and other preventable eye conditions.
+Give Sight Global is dedicated to providing high-quality vision care to underserved communities around the world to prevent and treat blindness both internationally and locally.

 The Give Sight story began in 2013, when co-founder Justin Nabity was invited to speak at the annual meeting for the American Academy of Ophthalmologists (AAO).
 The invitation came from Justin’s friend and client Dr. Jeff Pettey, a faculty member at the University of Utah’s Moran Eye Center.
 At the AAO conference, Justin first learned about the Moran Outreach Program and their mission to treat preventable and curable blindness in high-need communities around the world.
 Shortly after, Justin and his business partner Reid Lancaster volunteered on service trips to Navajo Nation, Tanzania, Micronesia, Trinidad and Tobago for the Moran Outreach Program.
 They both witnessed firsthand the life-changing impact of cataract surgery and vision care.